Joan-claire/phones/README.md

-# phones
+# phones website

-A simple functional project about phone shop
+This is my final website on PLP project